 Compare that with YugabyteDB's system architecture involving simply two components/processes.
 YB-TServer is the data server while YB-Master is the metadata server that's not present in the data read/write path (similar to the Coordinators in FoundationDB).
 The Replication Factor of the cluster determines how many copies of each shard should be placed on the available YB-TServers (the number of YB-Masters always equals the Replication Factor).
 Fault tolerance is handled at the shard level through per-shard distributed consensus, which means loss of YB-TServer impacts only a small subset of all shards who had their leaders on that TServer.
 Remaining replicas at the available TServers auto-elect new leaders using Raft in a few seconds and the cluster is now back to taking writes for the shards whose leaders were lost.
 Scaling is handled by simply adding or removing YB-TServers.

-FoundationDB local macOS package is a single node deployment with no ability to test foundational database features such as horizontal scaling, fault tolerance, tunable reads and sharding/rebalancing.
+The FoundationDB macOS package is a single-node deployment with no ability to test foundational database features such as horizontal scaling, fault tolerance, tunable reads, and sharding/rebalancing.
 Even the official FoundationDB docker image has no instructions.
 The only way to test the core engine features is to do a multi-machine Linux deployment.

 YugabyteDB can installed a local laptop using macOS/Linux binaries as well as Docker and Kubernetes (Minikube).
 This local cluster setup can then be used to not only test API layer features but also core engine features described earlier.

 Command line shell